AlexAnys/AppDev_Signal/README.md

 `aggregator.py` has been extended with rudimentary RSS support.
 If `rss_feeds` is populated in `config.json`, the aggregator will fetch up to five entries from each feed and append them to the local news content.
 This requires the optional `feedparser` dependency.
-Keys such as `factiva`, `euromonitor` and `financial` are placeholders for future connectors; they currently produce empty strings.
+Flags such as `factiva`, `euromonitor`, `financial` and `wrds` instruct the aggregator to query those services.
+For WRDS integration, supply a `wrds` entry in `config.json` (either `true` or your API key) or set the `WRDS_API_KEY` environment variable.
+Without a key or network access, the aggregator returns empty strings for these sources.

 ### Deployment & Custom Domain